-By the beginning of the 18th century there were already a large number of free blacks in Trinidad mixed with French immigrants, earlier Spanish settlers, and British nationals (the island came under British control in 1797).
-This allowed for Carnival to transform from an implanted European celebration to a more heterogeneous cultural tradition that included influences from all ethnic groups.
+By the beginning of the 18th century, there were already a large number of free Black people in Trinidad, along with French immigrants, earlier Spanish settlers, and British nationals (the island came under British control in 1797).
+This resulted in Carnival's transformation from an implanted European celebration to a more heterogeneous cultural tradition that included influences from all ethnic groups.
 With the end of slavery in 1834, the now completely free populace could outwardly celebrate their native culture and their emancipation through dress, music, and dancing.

-In Martinique, travelers can check out Martinique Carnival, which takes place in the days leading up to Lent and consists of both local and tourist carnival events.
-Particular to Martinique is the "King Carnival" celebration on Ash Wednesday that includes a massive bonfire in which "King Vaval, "the "king of Carnival" is made out of reeds, wood, and other burnable material and then burned as an effigy in celebration.
+In Martinique, travelers can check out Martinique Carnival, which takes place in the days leading up to Lent and consists of both local and tourist events.
+Particular to Martinique is the "King Carnival" celebration on Ash Wednesday that includes a massive bonfire in which King Vaval, "the king of Carnival," is made out of reeds, wood, and other flammable materials and then burned as an effigy in celebration.

-In Haiti, locals and tourists alike can celebrate "Haitian Defile Kanaval," one of the larger carnivals in the Caribbean islands that extends across multiple Haitian cities.
-This carnival celebration takes its Fat Tuesday, or Mardi Gras, celebrations seriously, with feasts, costumes, music, and all kinds of frenzied fun.
+In Haiti, locals and visitors alike can celebrate "Haitian Defile Kanaval," one of the larger carnivals in the Caribbean islands that extends across multiple Haitian cities.
+This Carnival celebration takes its Fat Tuesday celebrations seriously, with feasts, costumes, music, and all kinds of frenzied fun.

-In the Cayman Islands, Batabano, one of the youngest carnival celebrations in the Caribbean, is a popular May event that celebrates African history in the Caribbean, as well as the success of the present and future Cayman Islanders.
+In the Cayman Islands, Batabano, one of the youngest Carnival celebrations in the Caribbean, is a popular May event that celebrates African history in the Caribbean, as well as the success of the present and future Cayman Islanders.
 The word "Batabano" is a nod to the tracks that local sea turtles leave in the sand when they move from their nests to the beach, a term some speculate was chosen to represent the growth of the Cayman Islands over generations.